jstanley0/music-box/README.md

 ## Loading music
 util/process_midi_file.cpp will take a MIDI file and output a set of arrays for songs.c.
 It makes use of [light-midi-parser](https://github.com/imhcyx/light-midi-parser) as a submodule.

+## ATtiny84
+This project can also be built for the ATtiny84, via `make -e DEVICE=attiny84`.
+With this target there will be just one blinking light, rather than one per channel.
+See main.c for wiring differences.

 ## See also
 I've also created a more elaborate stereo two-chip player using the Raspberry Pi Pico, [pico-player](https://github.com/jstanley0/pico-player).